-Approximately 22% of Metro's revenues are derived from fare collection and advertising, while 78% are from outside operating assistance.
-New York State is the Authority's largest investor providing 48% of operating assistance while 34% comes from local sources and 18% from the federal government.
+Approximately 25% of Metro's revenues are derived from fare collection and advertising, while 75% are from outside government assistance.
+New York State is the Authority's largest investor, providing 48% of total assistance while 34% comes from local sources and 18% from the federal government.
 Any changes in these funding sources can have a significant impact on Authority operations.

-As part of Metro's Blueprint for the Future, in addition to stabilizing government assistance, strategic plans concentrate on revenue generation, cost control, increasing organizational liquidity, technological improvements, operational changes such as implementation of a new fare box collection system, providing more flexible fare structures, improving service standards, continuing to engage the public with the Citizens Advisory Committee and workforce development.
+As part of Metro's Blueprint for the Future, in addition to stabilizing government assistance, strategic plans concentrate on revenue generation, cost control, increasing organizational liquidity, technological improvements, operational changes such as implementation of a new fare box collection system, providing more flexible fare structures, improving service standards, continuing to engage the public with the Citizens Advisory Committee, Accessibility Advisory Committee, and workforce development.

-The property surrounding the Metro Rail system has seen significant office, retail, housing and entertainment development in the past few years.
-The Buffalo Niagara Medical Campus (BNMC), a consortium of the region's top health care, education, and research institutions, is located adjacent to the Allen-Medical Campus station.
-More than 16,000 people currently work, volunteer or study every day at the BNMC after John R. Oishei Children's Hospital of Buffalo and the University at Buffalo Jacobs School of Medicine moved to the campus in 2017.
-Because of the increased activity in this part of the city, ridership on the light rail system is projected to grow.
+Metro-owned property along the Metro Rail corridor and property adjacent to Metro Rail has seen significant mixed-use development and development interest in the past few years.
+The Metro Rail Allen-Medical Campus station is located on the Buffalo Niagara Medical Campus (BNMC), a consortium of the region's top health care, education, and research institutions.
+More than 16,000 people currently work, volunteer, or study every day at the BNMC.
+In 2017, the University at Buffalo completed a new \$375 million School of Medicine and Biomedical Sciences building built on Metro-owned property.
+A new Allen-Medical Campus Metro Rail station is incorporated into the building and will be connected to the new John R. Oishei Children's Hospital, Buffalo General, and other BNMC properties by skywalk.
+Because of the increased activity in this part of the city, boardings and alightings at this stop have grown and are expected to continue to grow.